 - Men from the Netherlands

 Sometimes, too much testosterone can be a problem, such as seen in women with polycystic ovary syndrome (PCOS).
-One study, involving 12 overweight/vitamin D deficient women, noted reduced total testosterone levels and blood pressure.
-This investigation lasted 3 months.
-Women were given cholecalciferol supplements that ranged from 3533 IU to 8533 IU per day.
+One study, involving 12 overweight/vitamin D deficient women were reported to have reduced total testosterone levels and blood pressure.
+This investigation lasted three months.
+Women were given cholecalciferol supplements that ranged from 88 mcg to 213 mcg per day (3533 IU to 8533 IU).

 Summary: Testosterone/ Vitamin D research